mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

   :path	:path-params
 * Routers can be configured via options.
     * :data	Initial route data

-## polymorphism
-* Multimethods vs. Protocols
-    * multimethod
-        * The defmulti form defines the name and signature of the function as well as the dispatch function.
-        * Each defmethod form provides a function implementation for a particular dispatch value
-    * protocol
-        * Protocols also have the ability to group related functions together in a single protocol.
-For these reasons, protocols are usually preferred for type- based dispatch.
-* Parametric polymorphism
-    * You’ve actually already come in contact with polymorphism in Clojure.
-As you saw in chapter 2, functions such as get , conj , assoc , map , into , reduce , and so on accept many different types in their arguments but always do the correct thing.
-    * Clojure col-
-      lections are also polymorphic because they can hold items of any type.
-        * This kind of
-          polymorphism is called parametric polymorphism because such code mentions only parameters and not types
-        * it’s also present in
-          some statically typed programming languages, both object-oriented languages such as Java and C# (where it’s called generics)

 ## macros
 * Macros are the most distinguishing feature of Clojure when compared to languages